zorrokid/zorrokid/README.md

 My interests and goals for near future are (the things that I'm curious about and want to experiment with when I have time from my current active hobby projects):
 - WASM in client and server (WASM micro services) with Rust (or C++ or Go)
-- Bare metal coding with C / ASM on Raspberry Pi (I have Pi 3)
+- Bare metal coding with C / ASM on Raspberry Pi (I have Pi 3) - I wish to experiment writing a tiny OS, demo or game
-- A small C++ game programming project (propbably with SDL, I'm more into the game engine side of things)
+- A small C++ game programming project (probably with SDL2, I'm more into the game engine side of things)

 # Some of my hobby projects